Install

 You are All Set!

-To verify your installation, try executing a programming example:
+To verify your installation (for source or wheel installation only), try executing a programming example:

 -